They had disassembled at the Avengers HQ, formerly known as Stark's Malibu home.

 Tony didn't have a problem with his teammates; he had two, or three, or four problems with them.

 2. After Natasha's triple cross, Tony had never had so little trust for anyone.
-She was never one to show even a sliver of emotion, which was a great Stark repellant, as the man thrives off of people's reactions.

 4. Thor was obnoxious with his loud Asgardian voice and ruined every expensive piece of technology with his meaty Asgardian hands.
 No hard feelings, but Tony never really had a more meaningful talk aside from a casual 'sup Point Break.